 Although this was the first Black Sabbath-penned single, the band's debut single was actually a cover of Crow's "Evil Woman Don't Play Your Games With Me

 Black Sabbath bassist Geezer Butler (from Guitar World magazine, March 2004): "A lot of the Paranoid album was written around the time of our first album, Black Sabbath.
-We recorded the whole thing in about 2 or 3 days, live in the studio.
+We recorded the whole thing in about two or three days, live in the studio.
 The Song 'Paranoid' was written as an afterthought.
-We basically needed a 3 minute filler for the album, and Tony came up with the riff.
+We basically needed a 3-minute filler for the album, and Tony came up with the riff.
 I quickly did the lyrics, and Ozzy was reading them as he was singing." (thanks, Tim - Miramichi, Canada)

 As the title suggests, this song is about a man who is paranoid.
 The driving guitar and bass create a nervous energy to go along with Ozzy's lyrics.
 Geezer Butler explained the song's meaning to Mojo magazine June 2013: "Basically, it's just about depression, because I didn't really know the difference between depression and paranoia.
 It's a drug thing; when you're smoking a joint you get totally paranoid about people, you can't relate to people.
 There's that crossover between the paranoia you get when you're smoking dope and the depression afterwards."

-The word "Paranoid" is never mentioned in the lyrics.
+The word "Paranoid" is never mentioned in the song, but there is no logical title amongst the lyrics.

 In the UK, this was re-released in 1980 to capitalize on the success of Black Sabbath: Live At Last, which was released earlier that year.
 The album was taken from a Sabbath concert in 1975 with the original band members.